kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

 **Programmatic Example**

-Consider a game where there is a hunter and he hunts lions.
+Consider a game where there is a hunter, and he hunts lions.

 First we have an interface `Lion` that all types of lions have to implement